 Comprehensive Evaluation: The first step in the process of creating crowns for teeth is a comprehensive evaluation with Dr. Doray.
 She will examine your teeth, gums, jaw joints, bite and smile, carefully looking for signs of stress, disease, instability, or esthetic concerns.

-Regardless of how the treatment is sequenced, the goal is to achieve the optimal outcome in the most comfortable and efficient manner possible.
+The goal is to achieve the optimal outcome in the most comfortable and efficient manner possible.
 Dentistry in our office is virtually pain-free and we aim to make the experience as pleasant as we can.

 Final Restoration: The final step in the process is the delivery of your crown or bridge.
 At this point the restoration is tried in, the fit, function and esthetics are assessed, and then the restoration is cemented or bonded in place.